Reviews You Can Rely On

 Credit: Jenna Ammerman

-For the sake of consistency, our lead tester tasted every smoothie immediately after making it (and yes, she drank a lot of smoothies!)
+For the sake of consistency, we tasted every smoothie immediately after making it.
 We judged each blend for consistency, texture, and flavor profile and noted if there was anything particularly outstanding or off-putting about each one.

-We made lots of smoothies to test the consistency of various types of recipes, including oats and leafy greens.
+We made lots of smoothies to test the consistency of different recipes.

 In the berry smoothie, we noted whether or not a blender was able to pulverize small seeds like those from strawberries.
-In the green smoothies, we mainly looked to see how well each blender broke up a fibrous leafy green like kale.
-The fruit, nut, and oat recipe was a real stress test — without any liquid in the recipe, we wanted to see how well a blender could mix a dry smoothie.
-And for the milkshake, we were mainly concerned about how well the blender incorporated the crushed cookies into the ice cream without melting it.
+In the green smoothies, we mainly looked to see how well each blender broke up fibrous leafy greens like kale and spinach.

 The most efficient blenders generate a vortex to better incorporate ingredients into a smooth mix.